-French Bulldog Puppies - Dogtime
+French Bulldog Puppies: Adorable Pictures And Facts - Dogtime

 French Bulldog puppies don’t just bark when they are excited; they have their own intricate language made up of whines, yips, yawns, and grunts to communicate exactly what is on their mind.

-They don’t need a massive amount of exercise and get along well with pretty much any child, other animal, or adult human with whom they are socialized.
-This may not be apparent, as French Bulldogs take slow to training, but they do love you.
+They don’t need a massive amount of exercise and get along well with pretty much any child, other animal, or adult human they’re socialized with.
+This may not be apparent, as French Bulldogs take to training slowly, but they do love you.

-Stout and sturdy, French Bulldogs have a way of emitting a…certain aroma, let’s say.
-French Bulldogs have something of a reputation not only of breathing issues, but also some gas issues.
+Stout and sturdy, French Bulldogs have a way of emitting a certain–aroma, let’s say.
+Frenchies have something of a reputation not only of breathing issues, but also some gas issues.

 French Bulldog puppies can grow very accustomed to living in the lap of luxury.
-Since they are a companion breed, nothing pleases them more than hanging out next to you.
+Since they’re a companion breed, nothing pleases them more than hanging out next to you.

 Just because they can be a little lazy doesn’t mean they don’t love to play, though.
 French Bulldogs can be incredibly silly and playful.